jimkang/toptracks/README.md

 Just gets top tracks for a Spotify artist.
 Not much code, but it DRYs up a common task.
 Requires ES6.

+The Spotify API requires an auth token for top tracks requests, so you'll have to register an application and go through the auth process (a module like `get-spotify-client-credentials' can help you on the server) in order to pass a token to `TopTracks`.

 Installation
 ------------